Students

 What it Entails

 Following a lunch on us, students attending our luncheons inscribe their name and a brief message in our “Students” guest book.
-We also instituted a Postcard-To-Myself program, where we connect older generations to younger generations as students write a short postcard note and mail it from the hotel lobby mailbox.
 We hope that one day, these young women will become members of our Club.

 I received the Ottawa Women's Canadian Club Scholarship for the 2018/2019 academic year.
 In 2019, I travelled from Queen's University to Ottawa to attend the Club's luncheon at the Château Laurier.
 It was an incredible honour and an experience I won't soon forget.